vavardan/OCI-DNS-view/README.md

 &nbsp;

 ### VCN Resolver order
-DNS responses by VCN Resolver are processed based on the below presented order:
+VCN DNS resolver answers each query based on the presented order:
+VCN DNS Resolver will try to answer each query by looking into the configuration, with different priorities, as shown below:

 &nbsp;

 <img src="images/resolver-order.png" width="500" height="value">